 Be sure to also connect with people who offer complementary products or services as you.
-So if either of you ever want to, it’s a lot easier then to form partnerships.
+So if either of you ever want to down the line, it’s a lot easier then to form strategic business partnerships.

 The more connections you build, the bigger your network will grow and that network will be valuable for you for years to come.

 I’m not Hawaiian, but this is the big kahuna.